MOL (company): Organizational structure

 MOL has multiple subsidiaries across all areas of its business operations.
 Its most important subsidiaries include Slovnaft, INA and MOL Group Italy.
+In November 2025, MOL's board of directors agreed to restructure the company to a holding-group.

 Leadership structure

 MOL Group's chief governing body is the board of directors, which has 10 members, out of which three are executive and seven are non-executive.
-The three executive members of the board are its Chairman Zsolt Hernádi, who serves as chief executive officer, József Molnár, Group Chief Executive Officer and Oszkár Világi, Group Innovative Businesses and Services Executive Vice President.
+The three executive members of the board are its Chairman Zsolt Hernádi, who is chief executive officer, József Molnár, Group Chief Executive Officer and Oszkár Világi, Group Innovative Businesses and Services Executive Vice President.
 The supervisory board is led by Zoltán Áldott, who is also the chairman of the supervisory board of Slovnaft.

 Shareholder structure

-As of August 2021, MOL's current shareholder structure is:
+As of December 31, 2025, MOL's shareholder structure was: